1. 1.1. Your Board of Directors have pleasure in

 their goodwill, patronage and support.

 b.
 The Directors acknowledge with gratitude the valuable and timely

 advice, guidance and support received from Government of India,

 Government of Jammu & Kashmir, Reserve Bank of India, Securities and

 Exchange Board of India (SEBI), Insurance Regulatory Developmental

 Authority (IRDA), NABARD, SIDBI, IBA, FIMMDA, FEDAI, Stock Exchanges,

-Dept. of Company Affairs, Registrar of Companies, Comptroller &
+Ministry of Corporate Affairs, Registrar of Companies, Comptroller &

 Auditor General, Financial Institutions and the Central Statutory